diespinoza/arduino-node-server/README.md

 * Node and npm
 * Arduino IDE
+* Arduino with WiFi capabilities
 * (Describe any prerequisites, libraries, OS version, etc., needed before installing program.)
+* TODO

 ### Installing

+* Clone this repository
 * (How/where to download your program)
 * (Any modifications needed to be made to files/folders)
+* TODO

 ### Executing program